-Geometric graphs and especially triangular meshes (often called triangulations) are an ubiquitous tool in geometric data processing.
-They serve as partitioning and connectivity structures, and play a central role in geometric object representation and manipulation [4, 16, 27].
+Geometric graphs and especially triangular meshes (often called triangulations) are an ubiquitous tool in geometric data processing [4, 17, 26].
 The quality of a given triangular mesh naturally depends on the size and shape of its composing triangles.
-In particular, the angles arising in the mesh are among the critical issues in main application areas like modeling, drawing, and finite element methods [27].
-For example, triangles with small angles tend to lead to poor readability, and unsatisfactory conditioning for finite element methods.
+In particular, the angles arising in the mesh are among the critical issues in main application areas like modeling, drawing, and finite element methods [26].

-For practical purposes, quite often the Delaunay triangulation (see, e.g., [16]) is the mesh of choice, because it maximizes the smallest angle over all possible triangulations of a given finite set of points in the plane.
-Still, the occurrence of badly shaped triangles cannot be avoided sometimes, especially near the boundary of the input domain, or due to the presence of mesh vertices of high edge degree.
-Such vertices cannot be resolved by edge flips or other local operations, because the combinatorics of the Delaunay triangulation is already optimal for angles.
+For practical purposes, quite often the Delaunay triangulation (see, e.g., [17]) is the mesh of choice, because it maximizes the smallest angle over all possible triangulations of a given finite set of points in the plane.
+Still, the occurrence of badly shaped triangles cannot be avoided sometimes, especially near the boundary of the input domain, or due to the presence of mesh vertices of high degree.

 The situation becomes different (and interesting again) if the requirement that triangulation edges be straight is dropped.
-Indeed, certain applications are not confined to straight line triangular meshes, or even are not really suited for it.
-In finite element methods, for example, the respective bivariate functions may be defined, in a natural way and with certain advantages, over 'triangles' with nonlinear boundaries.
-Also, in applications from graph drawing, staying with straight edges of a graph might mean a hindrance to the readability of its drawing.
+Indeed, certain applications are not confined to straight-line triangular meshes, or even are not really suited for it.
+In applications from graph drawing, for example, staying with straight edges might mean a hindrance to the readability of the drawing.
+Moreover, in finite element methods, the respective bivariate functions may be defined, in a natural way and with certain advantages, over 'triangles' with nonlinear boundaries.
 In these and other applications, the calculational and aesthetical benefits of a graph that potentially grants nice angles can be exploited fully only if curved edges are permitted.